benmvp/benmvp.com/content/posts/filtering-undefined-elements-from-array-typescript/index.md

 ---
 date: 2020-11-29
-title: 'Filtering undefined elements from an array in TypeScript'
+title: Filtering undefined elements from an array in TypeScript
-shortDescription: How TypeScript user-defined type guards can remove undefined/null types with Array.filter
+shortDescription: How TypeScript user-defined type guards can remove undefined or null types with Array.filter
 category: typescript
 tags: [arrays]
 hero: ./sifting-tuan-anh-tran-tHfJ3mevHi0-unsplash.jpg